 A stroll down Church Street can take you by the Dock Street Theater.
-It’s impressive pillars and detailed metalwork makes it a stunning sight to see.
+Its impressive pillars and detailed metalwork make it a stunning sight to see.
 This building was once home to the infamous Planter’s Hotel.
-The hotel was a bustling hotspot of socializing, partying, and mingling with prostitutes.
+The hotel was a bustling hotspot for socializing, partying, and mingling with prostitutes.

 She visited the hotel frequently, desperate to lure a husband.
-Her beauty made her popular among the men and she became a successful prostitute.
-This didn’t make her fellow church-goers happy so she eventually left the congregation.
+Her beauty made her popular among men, and she became a successful prostitute.
+This didn’t make her fellow church-goers happy, so she eventually left the congregation.

 It’s said that Nettie’s spirit is still wandering the building, now The Dock Street Theater.
 She is still dawning the same crimson frock, tattered from the electrical current that took her life.
 Perhaps she’s still roaming the building, desperately looking for the elusive true love that she so desired.

 The Pink House